fxu1024/fxu1024.github.io/docs/ds/addcdwservice.md

 ## 4. Submit Hive queries with Hue

 - On the Overview page under Virtual Warehouses, click the options menu in the upper right corner of an Hive Virtual Warehouse tile, and select `Open Hue`.
-There are no entries found under database `default`.

 ![](../../assets/images/ds/addcdw13.png)

 - The Hue query editor is displayed.
+However there are no entries found under database `default`.

 ![](../../assets/images/ds/addcdw14.png)